 It’s been five years since you arrived with your family to the colonies, and while life has been tough, especially during the first years when you worked as an indentured servant to pay for your voyage, things are good.

-You met a man at church, William Hawthorne, who runs a warehouse down by the docks, and he offered you a paying job loading and unloading the ships that entered Boston Harbor for 30p a week.
+You met a man at church, William Hawthorne, who runs a warehouse down by the docks, and he offered you a paying job loading and unloading the ships that entered Boston Harbor.
 Hard work.
 Modest work.
 But good work.
 Much better than no work.

-Your life in Boston is not glamorous, but it’s peaceful and prosperous, and this has caused you to forget all you left behind in London.
-And while you remain a British subject, you’re also an “American.”
+Your life in Boston is not glamorous, but it’s peaceful and prosperous, and this has helped you to forget all that you left behind in London.
+And while you remain a British subject, you’re also now an “American.”
 Your trip across the Atlantic has given you the chance to reshape your identity and to live a life that was once nothing more than a dream.

 In recent years, radicals and other outspoken folk have been raising a ruckus in protest of the king.
 Leaflets are passed around in the streets of Boston, and people hold secret meetings all across the colonies to discuss the idea of revolution.

-A man stopped you on the side of the road once and asked you, “What say you to the tyranny of the Crown?” pointing to a newspaper article announcing the passage of the Coercive Acts, a punishment dealt out thanks to Sam Adams and his gang’s decision to throw thousands of pounds of tea into Boston Harbor in protest of the Tea Act.
+A man once stopped you on the side of the road, asking, “What say you to the tyranny of the Crown?” and pointing to a newspaper article announcing the passage of the Coercive Acts — a punishment dealt out thanks to Sam Adams and his gang’s decision to throw thousands of pounds of tea into Boston Harbor in protest of the Tea Act.

-When you walked away, though, you wondered if the man would now count you as a loyalist, a decision that would have put a target on your back in such an era of tension.
+As you walked away, though, you wondered if the man would now count you as a loyalist — a decision that would have put a target on your back in such an era of tension.